Lucchese 1905

-Lucchese 1905 s.r.l., or simply Lucchese, is an Italian football club, based in Lucca, Tuscany that plays in Serie C, the third tier of Italian football.
+Lucchese 1905 s.r.l., or simply Lucchese, is an Italian football club, based in Lucca, Tuscany.
 The club was first founded in 1905, having last been in Serie A in 1952.

 History

 Foundation

 The club was founded on 25 May 1905, giving the town of Lucca its first football team.
 Originally named Lucca Football Club the club was founded by the Vittorio brothers and Guido Mensini.
 The first large achievement by the club was winning the Goblet of the King during the 1919–20 season, not long after the tournament's foundation.
 The same season Lucca won the Regional cup of Tuscany.

 From U.S. Lucchese-Libertas to A.S.
 Lucchese Libertas

 U.S. Lucchese-Libertas

 In 1924 the club merged with another local team and changed its name to Unione Sportiva Lucchese-Libertas.
 During the 1920s, notable players at the club included Ernesto Bonino and Giovanni Moscardini.

 The 1930s saw the club promoted to Serie B, and then in 1936, Lucchese won promotion to Serie A, the top league in Italy, where they stayed for three seasons.
 The club were relegated back to Serie B as World War II started.
 Prior to the war, players such as Egri Erbstein, Aldo Olivieri and Antonio Perduca were fan's favorites.
 Lucchese won promotion again to Serie A in 1947 and remained there for 5 seasons.